dstolts/Azure_Classroom/2016-12-05-Classroom.md

 ### Azure SDK for Python ###

 The [Azure SDK for Python](http://azure-sdk-for-python.readthedocs.io/en/latest/) is a set of libraries which allow you to work on Azure for management, runtime or data needs.
 The Azure Classroom project provides a series of scripts using the Azure SDK for Python, that will help teachers and students create virtual machine images and deploy them for use by the students.
 These scripts will require that the user has Python installed on their computer, which can be downloaded from the [Python site](https://www.python.org/downloads/).
-There are also several python libraries that are necesssary for the scripts to run but the scripts will handle checking for them and installing them if they are not found.
+There are also several python libraries that are necessary for the scripts to run but the scripts will handle checking for them and installing them if they are not found.

-Similarly to the Azure CLI scripts, the python scripts provision a VM that is used as what we refer to as a gold image.
+Like the Azure CLI scripts, the python scripts provision a VM that is used as what we refer to as a gold image.
 This is the machine image that will be used for student machines.
 These images are then generalized and copied into a location that is accessible from other student subscriptions.

 Finally, a script the students will run is provided.
 This script pulls the gold image from the share location into a new storage account in the student’s subscription.
 It then uses an ARM template that references the gold image to deploy the student VM.
 ####How to Run the Python scripts####

 This SDK requires users to have an Azure AD Account set up.
 If you have not set one up yet, please see the [Azure Active Directory Section](#azure-active-directory).

-In order to run the scripts,you can use any IDE of your choice.
+To run the scripts, you can use any IDE of your choice.
 For this example, we use the terminal.
 After downloading the scripts, you will need to cd into the proper folder, and run "python *script name*".

 ![Terminal](/images/python/commandPrompt.png)